This is an alphabetical glossary of terms related to the Dockyard.

 The named idea of where Samples come from.
-E.g. "cpu", "memory", "process" are Sample Categories.
+For example,

 A portion of a Sample Stream.
-E.g. a Sample Stream might have 100,000 Samples and a Sample Set might only consist of 1,200 of those Samples.
+For example, a Sample Stream might have 100,000 Samples and a Sample Set might only consist of 1,200 of those Samples.

 Sample Stream Request

 A request for samples sent to the dockyard.
 It specifies the time range, sample streams, and filtering desired.

 A message sent from the Dockyard in response to a Sample Stream Request.
 It includes the filtered sample data (a Sample Set) for each of the requested Sample Streams.
 A filtered sample is a mathematically generated representation of 0 to many samples.

 - Example 1: a filtered sample might have the value 900 if filter was averaging samples of 700, 800, 1000, and 1100.
 Note that the filtered sample doesn't match any of the actual samples in this example.